 8. Vassar College

 Vassar College books itself as a place where education opens minds and doors.
 Choose from 48 departments and programs, 51 majors, plus the Independent Program (interdisciplinary “design your own” major).
 With a student: teacher ratio of 8:1, students get a personal experience that will help them succeed.
 There are 24 varsity sports teams and an additional four intercollegiate teams, including a women’s rugby team.
 Leaving their time at the school behind, graduates feel ready and eager to face what the world has to offer.

 9. Marymount Manhattan College

-an 11:1 student: teacher ratio keeps the classes at Marymount Manhattan College personal.
+An 11:1 student to teacher ratio keeps the classes at Marymount Manhattan College personal.
 Students can choose from 32 majors and over 40 minors.
 They are encouraged to take on more than one minor and even create a program that is uniquely their own.
 Hands-on experience is prevalent throughout the curriculum.
 This school has a strong emphasis on majors in the arts.
-Theater, Dance, and Cinema are especially popular among students.
+Theater, Dance, and Art are especially popular among students, but MMC offers robust programs in Business, Communications, Humanities, Natural Sciences, and Speech-Language Pathology as well.
 Located in Manhattan, graduates have the ability to make numerous contacts in the world before they leave their college years behind.

 - Cost: $61,550